On this page

 When you or your work don’t meet our standards of honesty, care and ethical responsibility, it's called a breach of academic integrity.

-If your course coordinator or an examiner thinks you may have breached academic integrity, we use the process described in our Procedures for Managing Breaches of Academic Integrity (for minor breaches) and our Student Disciplinary Regulations (for misconduct) to investigate the problem and find a resolution.
+If your course coordinator or an examiner thinks you may have breached academic integrity, we use the process described in our Academic Integrity Procedures for Managing Student Breaches (for poor practice and minor breaches) and our Student Disciplinary Regulations (for misconduct) to investigate the problem and find a resolution.

 How we assess possible breaches of academic integrity